 “In my lesson plan,” Victoria says, “first I see what I want the children to learn and my next step is to go in to EducationCity and use the search tool to see what kinds of resources I can use in my lesson.”

 One of the features that Victoria and the team have been embedding recently are Learn Screens which are animation-based slideshow videos which introduce topics, “out of five maths lessons we would probably use three or four Learn Screens.
 The children absolutely love them because they have that animation style.
 You can also have the text on, so with our Spanish children, sometimes I’ll pause it and we will read what the text is telling us.
-But by far one my favourite features of this is that the children can go home and watch the Learn Screen as many times as they need to.
+But by far, one of my favourite features of this is that the children can go home and watch the Learn Screen as many times as they need to.
 It means they have a connection with what they’re learning in school to what they’re learning at home with their families.”

 Using EducationCity Alongside White Rose Maths